trislaz/gigassl/README.md

 * level: the level of the WSI at which the tiles are extracted.
 * tiler: either `imagenet` or `moco`.
 If `moco`, you have to provide a MoCo model in the `model_path` variable.
 * normalizer: either `macenko` or None.
 Using `macenko` will first normalize the tiles with the Macenko method with the reference image being build_dataset/reference_macenko.png TODO add the macenko image.
 * Naug: number of random augmentation of tiles used per WSI.
+(Recommended: 25)
 * Nt: number of tiles per augmentation.
+(Recommended: 25)
 * NWSI: number of WSIs to encode in each job of the job-array.
 * num_worker: number of workers used to encode the tiles.